 The overuse of emotion-focused strategies can trigger the development of emotional exhaustion since they imply a constant escape from reality.
-That said, the high emotional exhaustion scores corroborate the research of Carlotto et al. (2009), Hirsch et al. (2015), and Andrade et al. (2021) in which students who used emotion-focused coping strategies more frequently had higher levels of emotional exhaustion.
+That said, the high emotional exhaustion scores corroborate the research of Carlotto et al. (2009), Hirsch et al. (2015), and Andrade et al. (2021) in which students who used emotion-focused coping strategies more frequently had higher levels of emoCORRELATIONS BETWEEN ACADEMIC BURNOUT, COPING AND SOCIAL SUPPORT tional exhaustion.
 Thus, satisfaction with family, acts to reduce the indices of emotional exhaustion, even with the use of emotion-focused coping.

 Individuals who use coping strategies in general, in a larger or smaller quantity, are prone to develop elevated levels of emotional exhaustion, however, family support can reduce these effects even in individuals who make great use of coping strategies, which present higher levels of exhaustion.
-Thus, the greater the perception of satisfaction with the family, the lower the levels of exhaustion (Figure 1).
+Thus, the greater the perception of satisfaction with the family, the lower the levels of exhaustion (figure).